 When placing a puppy, We want to ensure that both the puppy and the new owners will be happy.
 Much of it is expectations of what they will behave like and sufficient exercise.
 A fenced yard is preferred with exceptions may be made on a case by case basis.
 We do not take deposits or promise puppies until very close to going home.
 Homes are NOT first come first served, but, chosen on the best fit for each individual.
 Many factors go into where a puppy is going.

 If we have any available dogs, I do require you come to my home and meet your new puppy and the rest of the dogs.
 I think this is an important part of ensuring happy owners.
 Pictures are wonderful, but, no substitute for meeting the dog in person.
 This is not a negotiable item.
 It is a requirement for owning one of our dogs.
-Please fill out this questionnaire (word format) and email it back to me.
-You will also be required a signed contract when picking up your puppy.
+Please fill out this application and make sure to click submit.
+A signed contract is also required when picking up your puppy.

 If you would like to read more on how contracts protect both the seller AND the buyer, This is an excellent article on the subject.
 You will be asked to sign a contract which will ensure that there is understanding of what is expected of both parties.
 Also, please know your puppy is not protected from communicable disease until after their last set of shots, hopefully.
 Please do not buy into the anti-vaccine movement.
 Puppies DO die of parvo.
 There are incidences of distemper popping up again.
 This is the article I send for reading on the subject matter